 In the second extension we focus on the global diversity in the spatial interaction.
 To achieve this and to make the model independent on the particular graph structure, we propose a generalized version of the spatial interaction diversity where the interaction neighbourhoods are selected from the full population.
 In this case we also study the impact on roaming agents on the formation of cooperative behaviours.
 Hence, this extension follows the lead of \cite{santos2008social} by enabling us to relate the diversity in the network structure to the promotion of cooperation.

-Such model can be framed in the context of social networks, where agents are users and the connections are friendships, follows, or group memberships.
+Such a model can be framed in the context of social networks, where agents are users and the connections are friendships, follows, or group memberships.
 Imagine a professional networking platform such as LinkedIn.
 Each user is an agent connected to others through their contacts.
 Most users have relatively stable connections: once connected, they rarely drop or change contacts drastically.
-Such regular agents connect with colleagues and friends, and their network stays fairly stable.
+Such agents connect with colleagues and friends, and their network stays fairly stable.
 A roaming agent, however, has the ability and tendency to alter their connections dynamically.
 He actively seeks out new groups, disconnects from old ones, and forms ties with different communities.

 Another example can be given using a pollination network.
-In this case, the nodes are plants and pollinators such as bees, birds and butterflies, and edges represent interactions: which pollinator visits which plant.
-Most pollinators have relatively stable foraging behaviour and they prefer the same set of plants.
-But a roaming agent would be a generalist pollinator like a bumblebee.
-On one day, it visits mostly wildflowers and on another, it shifts to orchards or it moves to a completely different set of plants.
-Such behaviour might depending on season, weather, or availability.
+In this case, the nodes are plants and pollinators such as bees, birds and butterflies, and the edges represent interactions: which pollinator visits which plant.
+Most pollinators have relatively stable foraging behaviour, and they prefer the same set of plants.
+But a roaming agent would be a generalist pollinator, like a bumblebee.
+On one day, it visits mostly wildflowers and on another, it shifts to orchards, or it moves to an entirely different set of plants.
+Such behaviour might depend on season, weather, or availability.
 Ecologically, this helps maintain biodiversity and ensures cross-pollination across communities.